MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-android.md

     analytics.trackEvent(event)
     ```

-## Setting user details for your event
+## Set user details for your event

-The engagement insights SDK lets you define user information that can be sent with every event.
+The SDK lets you define user information that can be sent with every event.
 You can specify user information by calling `setUser(user: User)` API on the `Analytics` level.

     Java:
     ```java